haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 <hr>

-## Visualizing the interaction restraints
+## Visualizing the ambiguous interaction restraints

-The interaction restraints are defined in the `ambig_pm.tbl` file you just uploaded to the web server.
-Let's start by visualizing how the interacting residues are distributed on the protein.
+The ambiguous interaction restraints are defined in the `ambig_pm.tbl` file you just uploaded to the web server.
+Let's start by visualizing how the interacting residues used to drive the docking are distributed on the protein.

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 1ZUG_ensemble.pdb
 </a>

-We will now highlight the interacting.
+We will now highlight the amino acids that are supposed to be at the interface.
 In PyMOL type the following commands:

 <a class="prompt prompt-pymol">
 color white, all
 </a>
 <a class="prompt prompt-pymol">
-select interacting, (resi 28+29+30+31+34+35)<br>
+select interacting, (resi 28+29+30+31+32+34+35)<br>
 </a>
 <a class="prompt prompt-pymol">
 color red, interacting
 </a>

 <a class="prompt prompt-question">
 How much does the conformation of the interacting region change in the provided ensemble?
-Is it the most flexible region of the protein?
+Is this the most flexible region of the protein?
 </a>

 <a class="prompt prompt-question">